Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Introduction

 The plan of the article is as follows.
-In Section \ref{classicalMourreTheory}, we recall the relevant definitions and results of classical and weighted Mourre theory.
-In Section \ref{VerifyMourre} we derive the classical Mourre estimate for our Hamiltonian $H$ and prove Proposition \ref{prop111}.
-In Section \ref{Operator bounds} we derive operator norm bounds involving logarithms of the operator $A$.
-In Section \ref{lemmaSection} we prove several key Lemmas that are needed for the proof of Theorem \ref{lapy3}.
+In Section \ref{classicalMourreTheory}, we recall definitions and results of classical and weighted Mourre theory.
+In Section \ref{VerifyMourre} we derive the classical Mourre estimate for the Hamiltonians $H$ and $H_2$ and prove Propositions \ref{prop111} and \ref{prop111_H2}.
+In Section \ref{section4normbounds} we derive operator norm bounds involving logarithms of self-adjoint operators.
+In Section \ref{lemmaSection} we prove key Lemmas that are needed for the proof of Theorem \ref{lapy3}.
 In Section \ref{PROOF} we prove Theorem \ref{lapy3}.
-The last 3 Sections are appendices.
-In appendix A (Section \ref{Nevanlinna}) we review Loewner's theorem which makes the connection between Nevanlinna functions and operator monotone functions, and prove an extension of Loewner's theorem that is suitable for unbounded self-adjoint operators.
-In appendix B (Section \ref{Polylog}) we briefly review polylogarithms and explain that the ones of positive order are Nevanlinna functions.
-In appendix C (Section \ref{Helffer-Appendix}) we recall a few basics about almost analytic extensions and the Helffer-Sj\"ostrand formula.
+In appendix~A (Section~\ref{Nevanlinna}) we review Loewner's theorem which makes the connection between Nevanlinna functions and operator monotone functions, and prove an extension of Loewner's theorem that is suitable for semi-bounded self-adjoint operators.
+In appendix~B (Section \ref{Polylog}) we briefly review polylogarithms and explain that the ones of positive order are Nevanlinna functions.
+In appendix~C (Section \ref{Helffer-Appendix}) we mention the basic tools we use from the kit of almost analytic extensions and Helffer-Sj\"ostrand functional calculus.